layer5io/istio-service-mesh-workshop/lab-10/README.md

 # lab 10 - Circuit Breaking

 In this lab we will configure circuit breaking using Istio.
+Circuit breaking allows developers to write applications that limit the impact of failures, latency spikes, and other undesirable effects of network peculiarities.
+This task will show how to configure circuit breaking for connections, requests, and outlier detection.

-## Configure circuit breaking
+## Preping for circuit breaking

+If you are using Istio 0.7.1, please proceed to [deploy a simple application](#deploy)

+Based on our testing circuit breaker configuration in Istio 0.8.0 has issues with mTLS turned on.

+### Turn off mTLS (Istio 0.8.0)
-Based on our testing circuit breaking has issues with mTLS.
+Based on our testing circuit breaker configuration in Istio has issues with mTLS turned on.

-Let us turn off mTLS.
+Let us turn off mTLS now.
 To turn off mTLS we will have to edit the configmap:
 ```sh
 kubectl edit configmap -n istio-system istio
 ```